 Unfortunately, one of the side effects of falling in elderly people is death.
 An American study from the State of Health noted that in metro areas in 2014 and 2017, deaths in falls were far more common among the elderly.
 The WHO estimates that 640,000 people die annually from falls and that even those who do not die, maybe at a higher risk of subsequent long term care.

 Preventing falls in the elderly is important for their health and well-being.
 It is essential to take precautions to help protect your elderly loved ones from falls.
 We have put together a list of helpful tips that can aid you in doing this.

 A cross-sectional cohort study of 197 individuals noted there was a correlation between high blood pressure and impaired balance or falling.
-High blood pressure becomes more common as one ages, and this is just one example of an issue that can be diagnosed with regular GP appointments.
+High blood pressure becomes more common as one age, and this is just one example of an issue that can be diagnosed with regular GP appointments.
 Additionally, a GP is able to sit down and discuss overall side effects from medications, which is imperative to note, especially if they could contribute to falls.

 GP appointments aren’t the only appointments that elderly individuals should attend yearly.
-Seeing an opthamologist is imperative to maintaining good vision.
+Seeing an ophthalmologist is imperative to maintaining good vision.
 Having poor vision will lead to a higher likelihood of falling, among other side effects, so it is important to maintain regular appointments.
-Adults who have fallen and injured their heads are at a higher risk of ocular trauma, a major evidence based fall prevention study indicated, so to prevent further falls, elderly individuals are urged to be seen to confirm no ocular trauma that could impair vision.
+Adults who have fallen and injured their heads are at a higher risk of ocular trauma, a major evidence-based fall prevention study indicated, so to prevent further falls, elderly individuals are urged to be seen to confirm no ocular trauma that could impair vision.